 The Fractal Design Focus G is definitely our top pick for budget users.
 In addition to being the cheapest option on this list, it also comes bundled with two great intake fans out of the box, though you’ll need to add your own exhaust fan to the setup.

-The Focus G offers reasonably-compact size (especially with the Mini version), a builder-friendly interior, and most importantly for airflow, a full mesh front panel.
 This mesh front panel allows for superb air intake into the PC, especially if you utilize both of the available intake fan slots.
 Elsewhere in the chassis, you also have room to mount an extra bottom intake and top exhausts.

 The only real downside of this case that we can think of is its side panel window, which is made of Acrylic instead of Tempered Glass.
 This is a minor nitpick, though, and won’t have any kind of impact on the thermal performance of your components inside of this rig.